-The company established subsidiary PharmaShift Co., Ltd. on October 1, 2020, to create a "new pharmaceutical platform" for the digital age.
-In March 2021 the subsidiary launched the "Tsunagaru Pharmacy" service utilizing its official LINE account.
-As of end-September 2022, the number of pharmacies using the service was 2,332 (an increase of 1,421 from March 31, 2022) while 2,866 had placed orders for the service use (an increase of 1,223 from March 31, 2022), and the number of registered users was 440,000 (up 152% from FY03/22).
+In order to create a "new pharmaceutical platform" for the digital age, the company established PharmaShift Co., Ltd. on October 1, 2020, and in March 2021, it launched the "Tsunagaru Pharmacy" service utilizing its official LINE account.
+The company prioritized the expansion of the service introduction to more pharmacies, and as of the end of December 2022, the number of pharmacies using the service had increased to 3,071 (an increase of 2,160 from the end of March 2022), while 3,381 had placed orders for the service use (an increase of 1,738 from the end of March 2022).